Stefan Heße: Homosexuality and gay marriage

 On 1 August 2015, Heße called for the Catholic Church to be more realistic in regard to teachings on sexual morality.
 He said:We have to look upon the manifold ways and forms of living in which people live, as they now exist.
-Of course, [I see] same-sex couples entering the Metropolitan Cathedral of Hamburg, and nobody asking them to leave.Despite this, he said that he was still hesitant about "homo-marriage."
+Of course, [I see] same-sex couples entering the Metropolitan Cathedral of Hamburg, and nobody asking them to leave.Despite this, he said that he was still hesitant about same-sex marriage.
 He made clear that the church needs to be available for all people, including gay people:When these people seek to be close to us, then we as Church are there for them.
 What else? ...In my eyes, this does not minimize the love and fidelity between two people.

 Marriage and family life

 In a May 2015 interview, Heße spoke about his views regarding marriage and families:

 "I believe that freedom does not consist of me leaving everything open and free and undetermined, but instead, that I choose and commit myself.
 Analogously, that is also the case in marriage. ...I can’t permanently keep all options open, but I am only happy when I can concretely commit myself to someone."

 When asked if he ever wished to marry and have children, Heße responded:I can imagine myself as a father.
-In all honesty, that was a topic during my studies.That was very clearly a question I had to ask myself.
+In all honesty, that was a topic during my studies.
+That was very clearly a question I had to ask myself.
 For me it is a comfort that I can also see myself as a husband or father.
 I would have found it harder if I had told myself, well, you’re unsuited to be a father or husband, so you may as well be a priest.